 I’ve found that a good precaution against letting the water level get too low is to place the bucket and cup onto the gutter when it is empty and dry and mark on the side of the gutter a point 1 cm above the bottom of the cup.
 This will indicate when to fill the gutter again and ensure that the cup is never out of the water.

 Fill the gutter with water and place the bucket over it with the cup at the bottom extending down into it.
 The potting mix will absorb the water and it will rise into the bucket through capillary action, delivering it to the roots of the plant.

 You can add soluble such as seaweed liquid or even hydroponics fertilizers. nutrients to the gutter so that it is ready for uptake by the plants.
 I’ve found that a little soluble fertilizer granules with extra trace elements added to the potting mix helps enormously.

 Top up the water whenever it is getting a bit low.
-If the cup isn’t in the water, it cant take up water and nutrients and the bucket will dry out.
+If a cup isn’t in the water, it can’t take up water and nutrients and the bucket will dry out.
 You can top up by hand or some folks fit a float valve to the gutter and connect it to a rain tank or to the mains.